produdez/worksample-diver-mentor/README.md

 # Work Sample for Educational Mentor

-Some tasks that simulate mentorship
+Exampl tasks that simulates mentorship